jdelrue/info_grid/docs/roadmap/readme.md

 ## TFGrid 2.0.0 (Sept 2019)

-Beta release which is using our self driving IT capabilities.
+A Beta release which is using our self-driving IT capabilities.

 ### NEW: Decentralized Apps

-SEE 3BOT app doc
+See 3BOT app doc

-Our community asked us to focus on enduser facing apps for the first production release.
+Our community asked us to focus on end-user facing apps for the first production release.
 The names are not final, it could be they will change for launch.

 - FreeFlow Pages (alternative to Facebook): everyone can now create their own '''Facebook'''
-- FreeFlow Browser (browser running in grid): privacy & freedom for all
+- FreeFlow Browser (browser running on the grid): privacy & freedom for all
 - FreeFlow Connect (alternative to zoom/skype/hangout but decentralized): allow anyone to communicate, everywhere
-- FreeFlow Files (filemanager, alternative to e.g. dropbox)
+- FreeFlow Files (filemanager, an alternative to e.g. dropbox)
 - FreeFlow Blog / News / Wiki

 for business users